sierret/AI-ML-Sentiment-Indicator/README.md

 # AI-ML-Sentiment-Indicator

 N.B.
-Pyspark version is a WIP.
+Pyspark version is a WIP due to lacking TDIDF features.

 Analyses text to determine if sentiment is positive or negative(or neutral).
 The text is currently obtained from the top results of a Google Search based on an input string to be used as a search query.
 Utilizes Vader lexicon to determine text polarity score that is then used to produce a label.
 Text is then placed in vectors using TFIDF to function as features.
 Data split, and model fit and tested on split pars as per usual.
 Currently uses Bayes algo(Multimodal).